tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Empirical Accelerations
 #######################

-The empirical pressure acceleration model can be created as indicated in the `API <https://tudatpy.readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.empirical>`_.
+The empirical pressure acceleration model can be created as indicated in the `API documentation <https://tudatpy.readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.empirical>`_.
 This is constant and/or once-per-orbit sinusoidal acceleration, expressed in the RSW frame (see for instance `this function
 <https://tudatpy.readthedocs.io/en/latest/frame_conversion.html#tudatpy.astro.frame_conversion